 You can use vRealize Orchestrator to download the latest version of the plug-in.

-In the GCP Console, make sure the Cloud Storage JSON API is enabled.
+In the Cloud Console, make sure the Cloud Storage JSON API is enabled.

 In vRealize Orchestrator, go to the GCP > Configuration folder.

-Run the Download Latest Plugin workflow and provide your GCP connection.
+Run the Download Latest Plugin workflow and provide your Google Cloud connection.

 Running the workflow downloads the plug-in's